philipperemy/github-backup/README.md

 ## Github backup
-Back up all your github repositories.
+Back up all your github repositories in a directory on your disk.

 ### Installation